lynnfaraday/aresmush.com/_root/tutorials/config/fs3combat_armor.md

 ### Protection Values

 You can specify different protection values for different locations, making weak spots or skipping areas that are completely uncovered.
-For example, a simple kevlar vest might protect the chest and abdomen but nowhere else:
+For example, the simple kevlar vest shown in the example above protects the chest and abdomen but nowhere else.

-        Police:
+### Defense

+Armor can impact defense compared to an un-armored person.
+Clunky platemail might give a defense penalty, while agile power armor might give a defense bonus.

+## Armor Specials

+Like weapon specials, armor specials allow you to define 'extras' that can augment armor.
+Common specials might be helmets or shields.

+Specials can provide a bonus or penalty (if the value is negative) to protection or defense.
+This value is added to the armor's base value.
+In the examples below, a helmet provides armor to the head while a shield provides armor to the arm and a defense bonus.

+        Helmet:
+            description: "A helmet"
             protection:
-                Chest: 6
-                Abdomen: 5

-## Mixing Armor

-A character can only wear one kind of armor at a time; you can't mix and match.
-If armor has different configurations, you'll need to set them up as separate armor types.
-For example, you might have armor types for both "Tactical Vest" (for just the vest) and "Tactical Full" (for vest + helmet).
+                Head: 4

+        Shield:
+            description: "Simpler buckler."
+            defense: 2
+            protection:
+                Right Arm: 2

 ## Vehicle Armor